-Maybe you’ve checked your cash flow, and identified some extra money in your monthly budget to sock away, or maybe you’ve gotten a commission or bonus from your employer and are looking to put it aside for a rainy day.
+Maybe you’ve checked your cash flow, and identified some extra money in your monthly budget to sock away, or maybe you’ve gotten your annual tax return or a bonus from your employer and are looking to put it aside for a rainy day.
 How do you decide where it goes?
 Stephen Inskip is a Regional Vice President of Financial Planning at TD Wealth.
 He offers some options when choosing the right place for your savings.

 Registered Retirement Savings Plan (RRSP)

-An RSP is a tax-deferred investment account which allows you to grow your savings for retirement.
-When you contribute to an RSP, your contributions can be used to reduce your taxable income, but you may face taxes when you choose to withdraw from the RSP.
-There is no tax on any gains or investment income while the assets are held within the RSP.
-You can hold different types of assets in an RSP, like equities, bonds, most mutual funds and may be able to hold other investments that qualify under the Income Tax Act.
+An RRSP is a tax-deferred investment account which allows you to grow your savings for retirement.
+When you contribute to an RRSP, your contributions can be used to reduce your taxable income, but you may face taxes when you choose to withdraw from the RRSP.
+There is no tax on any gains or investment income while the assets are held within the RRSP.
+You can hold different types of assets in an RRSP, like equities, bonds, most mutual funds and may be able to hold other investments that qualify under the Income Tax Act.
 There is also an annual contribution limit which is based on a percentage of your earned income that accumulates year after year, subject to certain adjustments.

 - You are saving for retirement.

-- You are saving to purchase your first home, as the RSP Home Buyers’ Plan allows you to withdraw money from your RSP to purchase your first home, subject to eligibility and conditions.
+- You are saving to purchase your first home, as the RRSP Home Buyers’ Plan allows you to withdraw money from your RRSP to purchase your first home, subject to eligibility and conditions.

 - You are between 18-71 years of age and you expect your income to be lower in retirement than when you were working.